JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 // )

 == 6 - Extrude-remove the sketch
-#oasis-align(
+#oasis-align(int-dir: -1,
 [#figure(image("images/extrude-remove.png"), caption: []) <extrude-remove>],
-[Exit the sketch, and make another extrude.
-This time, select `Remove`, and change the end condition  to `Through all`.
+[Exit the sketch, and make another #icon("extrude") `Extrude`.
+Select the previous sketch in the graphics area.

-#warning[If in the previous step you failed to close the sketch, Onshape will ]
+#warning[Onshape will not be able to extrude-remove a sketch if is it open and will warn you in the dialog box with `Missing Faces`.
+Repeat the #link(<splines-and-lines>)[Step 5] to correct this.]

+Since we are trying to remove material, select `Remove` from the second row of options in the dialog box and change the end condition  to `Through all` as seen in @extrude-remove.
+This will project the sketch through the entire model and remove any interesting geometry, resulting in a curved hull nose.
 ]
 )

 == 7 - Shaping the bottom of the hull
 #oasis-align([Create a third #icon("sketch") `Sketch`, this time on the flat back side of the boat.
-First create a center line using the #icon("line") `Line` tool by aligning with the top and bottom midpoints of the hull.
-Make this line a construction line by clicking the #icon("construction") `Construction` tool.
+First create a center line using the #icon("line") `Line` tool by aligning with the top and bottom midpoints of the hull as seen in @bottom-spline.
+Make this line a construction line by selecting the #icon("construction") `Construction` tool.

 Next, using the  #icon("spline") `Spline` tool, create an arc same similar to @bottom-spline.
-Here, the nodes do not need to be precisely aligned, and you are encouraged to experiment with different shapes.
+Once more, the nodes do not need to be precisely aligned, but should closely match @bottom-spline.
 ],
-warning[When making the spline, make sure the endpoints don't terminate at a corner of the hull.This is to allow for the use of "imprinting" when extruding the sketch.])
+note[Here, we do not need close the sketch like in #link(<splines-and-lines>)[Step 5].
+This is because the flat sketch surface allows us to use "imprint" the already existing geometry of our boat to the sketch.])

 Next, click the #icon("mirror") `Mirror` tool to mirror the spline across the centerline you created earlier.
 Onshape will prompt you for the order in which objects should be selected.
 The final result will look like @mirror, and any future adjustments will keep both sides identical.